 Romanian Government Approves Draft Law on Mining Activities

-The Romanian Government has recently approved a draft law on mining activities that is intended to replace the existing law, enacted in 2003.
+The Romanian Government has recently approved a draft law on mining activities that is intended to replace the existing law.
 In order to be enacted, the draft law needs to pass the Parliament test, which means that it will not come into force this year.
 In addition, the draft can suffer many changes in the parliamentary proceeding.

 What is New and Important?

 The new law gives titleholders of mining licenses enhanced rights of access to the land necessary for the mining operations.
 More precisely, if the law is passed, titleholders will have the right to negotiate a concession agreement for land in the public ownership of the state or of the counties/municipalities/communes.
 Absent such right to negotiate directly, concession rights over land in public ownership would have been granted pursuant to a public tender.